TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 When multiple rate limits are configured, they are assessed in this order (if applied):

-1. API-level global rate limit
+1. API-level per-endpoint rate limit (configured in API definition)
-2. Key-level global rate limit
+2. API-level rate limit (configured in API definition)
-3. Key-level per-API rate limit
+3. Key-level per-endpoint rate limit (configured in access key)
-4. Key-level per-endpoint rate limit
+4. Key-level per-API rate limit (configured in access key)
+5. Key-level global rate limit (configured in access key)

 ### Combining multiple policies configuring rate limits